bryansolorzanop/bryan-solorzano-9d3e9/content/pages/index.md

           The following project i made for a local brand of my country, shows can I redesign a brand even if they do not have digital participation.
         actions:
-          - label: See Past Work
+          - label: See Past project
             url: /faq
             style: primary
             has_icon: true